camitz/camitz.github.io/_posts/2012-09-18-aws-clouwadwatch-statsd-backend.md

 date: 2012-09-18 14:02
 title: Aggregating monitoring statistics for AWS Cloudwatch
 Type: post
-tags: aws, cloudwatch, amazon, node.js, log4net, cloudwatchappender, monitoring, awssum
+tags: [aws, cloudwatch, amazon, node.js, log4net, cloudwatchappender, monitoring, awssum]
+categories: [Tech, AWS Appender]
 ---

 I started out this blog connecting [log4net](http://logging.apache.org/log4net/) to [CloudWatch](http://aws.amazon.com/cloudwatch/), a monitoring service in Amazon's AWS cloud.
 The idea was to turn all those log4net log events that you might have in your code into graphs on CloudWatch, while modifying only the config.